kronostechnologies/graphql-framework/src-docs/docs/configuration.md

 // Initialize framework from config
 // ...
-];
 ```

+You can define any class you want as your custom context.
+Just be aware that it can only be set in the initial configuration (but the internals of it can be modified later down the road).

 ### Accessing the custom context

-The custom context can be accessed from the controller.
+The custom context can then be accessed from the controller.

 ```
 <?php